GenericMappingTools/2019-unavco-short-course/INSTALL.md

    [instructions below](#building-gmt-from-source))

-Unfortunately, you cannot use your system package manager to install GMT because this course will require the latest version, which is not available on most distributions.
+Unfortunately, you cannot use your system package manager to install GMT because this course requires GMT 6, which is not available on most distributions.

-Most Linux distros come with a text editor installed.
+Most Linux distributions come with a text editor installed.
+You may also [install Visual Studio Code](#install-a-text-editor) is you want but it is not required.

 ### Installing with conda